razor-x/config-curator/README.md

 ## Usage

-Create a `manifest.js` file to define the configuration and run `npm run curator` to install the configuration.
+Create a `manifest.js` file to define the configuration and run the `curator` command to install the configuration.

+- The location of the manifest file may be passed as the first argument, otherwise it looks for `manifest.js` in the current working directory.
+- The environment variables `CURATOR_IO` and `CURATOR_PKG` may be set to override the `io` and `pkg` values from the manifest.

 ## Similar Software